Better Baker Club

 • Gradually add the powdered sugar, a few cups at a time, and mix until all the powdered sugar is combined.

-• Switch to the whisk attachment and whip the frosting mixture on medium until it is very light and fluffy, usually about 5 minutes.
+• Switch to the whisk attachment and whip the frosting mixture on medium until it is very light and fluffy.

 • The frosting is now ready to use.
 If you prefer a thinner consistency for icing cakes, just add 1 teaspoon of water at a time until you reach your desired consistency.